-(19) FEE shares the concerns expressed in paragraphs 17 and 18 of the EFRAG draft comment letter about whether the revised core principle is sufficiently clear, particularly when read together with the definition of a temporary difference and with paragraph 10 of the ED.
+(20) FEE shares the concerns expressed in paragraphs 17 and 18 of the EFRAG draft comment letter about whether the revised core principle is sufficiently clear, particularly when read together with the definition of a temporary difference and with paragraph 10 of the ED.

-- (20) We agree with EFRAG's draft comments that requiring the tax basis of an asset to be determined on the basis that the asset is sold, or requiring the tax basis of a liability to be determined on the basis that the liability is settled, might not be the correct approach from a conceptual point of view and hence that these proposals will not always result in a faithful reflection of the reporting entities' deferred tax consequences. - (21) We support the comments detailed in paragraph 20 of the EFRAG draft comment letter, in particular that it would be preferable for the IASB to develop a principles-based approach with clearly articulated principles that can be applied in practice in the various tax jurisdictions in order to provide the maximum level of decision useful information that reflects the particular tax circumstances.
+(21) We agree with EFRAG that requiring the tax basis of an asset to be determined on the basis that the asset is sold, or requiring the tax basis of a liability to be determined on the basis that the liability is settled, might not be the correct approach from a conceptual point of view and hence that these proposals will not always result in a faithful reflection of the reporting entities' deferred tax consequences.

-- (22) We suggest to consider real life examples where the possible consequences of the proposals could be illustrated: in particular the impact of the proposed tax basis not depending on management's expectations, the implications of the different tax rates under a "sale" and under an "in use" strategy, and the different types of tax deductions. - (23) We agree with EFRAG's draft comments that the linkage between the recognition of deferred taxes in the ED and the proposed definition of a temporary difference needs to be clearer in the ED and support EFRAG's call on the IASB to review the drafting.
+- (22) We support the comments detailed in paragraph 20 of the EFRAG draft comment letter, in particular that it would be preferable for the IASB to develop a principles-based approach with clearly articulated principles that can be applied in practice in the various tax jurisdictions in order to provide the maximum level of decision useful information that reflects the particular tax circumstances. - (23) Regarding the suggestion by EFRAG that the IASB carry out a series of field tests in our view it might be more relevant to ask for real life examples where the possible consequences of the proposals could be illustrated: in particular the impact of the proposed tax basis not depending on management's expectations, the implications of the different tax rates under a "sale" and under an "in use" strategy, and the different types of tax deductions. - (24) We agree with EFRAG that the linkage between the recognition of deferred taxes in the ED and the proposed definition of a temporary difference needs to be clearer in the ED and support EFRAG's call on the IASB to review the drafting.